Architecture Decision Records

 - Superseded by ADR-NNN — replaced by a newer decision.
 Compile skips it.
 The superseding ADR explains what changed and why.

-How ADRs compile into governance
+How ADRs compile into governance (v0.6.0)

 Decision section (human, 150 lines):

-Compiled directive (Claude, 1 line):
+Compiled directive (the model, 1 line):

-Copilot, or other AI coding tools. (ref: ADR-001)"The compile pipeline also generates:
+a published contract. (ref: ADR-001)"The compile pipeline also generates:

-- Verification items — "[ ] No Cursor/Copilot configuration files in the repo (ref: ADR-001)"
+- Verification items — "[ ] No breaking changes to published /v1/ endpoints (ref: ADR-001)"

 See How Governance Compiles for the full pipeline.